 In the case when there exists a smooth proper model $C_O$ over $O$ one can look for an approach to the above conjecture through the analysis of similar objects for $C_O$ and its reductions over $O/\fm^N$, where $\fm\sub O$ is the maximal ideal.
 From now on we fix a smooth proper model $C_O$ over $O$.

-Let $\Bun^O_G\sub \Bun_G$ be the open subgroupoid $G$-bundles on $C$ for which there exists an extension to $C_O$ (not to be confused with the groupoid $\Bun_G(O)$ of $G$-bundles on $C_O$).
-We show that in the case when $[G,G]$ is simple and simply connected and the characteristic of $O/\fm$ is sufficiently large, $\Bun^O_G$ coincides with the subgroupoid of generically trivial $G$-bundles (see Lemmas \ref{gen-tr-O-lem} and \ref{principal-sl2-basic-lem}).
+Let $\Bun^O_G\sub \Bun_G$ be the open subgroupoid of $G$-bundles on $C$ for which there exists an extension to $C_O$ (not to be confused with the groupoid $\Bun_G(O)$ of $G$-bundles on $C_O$).
+We show that in the case when $[G,G]$ is simply connected, $\Bun^O_G$ coincides with the subgroupoid of generically trivial $G$-bundles (see Lemma \ref{gen-tr-O-lem}).
 We also show that all Schwartz half-densities supported on $\Bun^O_G$ come from smooth functions on $\Bun_G(O)$ and therefore depend on the reduction modulo some power of the maximal ideal $\fm^N\sub O$ (see Prop.\ \ref{adm-surj-prop}).

 We then consider the reductions $C_N$ of $C$ over $O/\fm^N$.
 As in \cite{BKP}, we consider a {\it big local Hecke algebra} (noncommutative for $N>1$), defined in terms of distributions on the local group $G(O/\fm^N(\!(t)\!))$.
 For every point $v\in C_N(O/\fm^N)$, there is an action of this Hecke algebra on the space $\SS(\Bun_G(O/\fm^N))$ of finitely supported functions.
 In \cite{BKP} we studied this action in the context of automorphic representations.
 In this paper we define a {\it small local Hecke algebra} $\HH^{sm}_{G,O/\fm^N[\![t]\!]}$ (a subalgebra in the big Hecke algebra).
-Our main result, generalizing \cite[Thm.\ 2.6]{BKP}, is that this small Hecke algebra is commutative provided $[G,G]$ is simply connected and simple, and the characteristic of $O/\fm$ is sufficiently large (see Theorem \ref{small-hecke-thm}).
+Our main result, generalizing \cite[Thm.\ 2.6]{BKP}, is that this small Hecke algebra is commutative provided $[G,G]$ is simply connected, and the characteristic of $O/\fm$ is sufficiently large (see Theorem \ref{small-hecke-thm}).

 Due to the compatibility between Hecke operators over $K$ and $O/\fm^N$ (see Sec.\ \ref{hecke-K-O-sec}), one can therefore reduce the construction of $H(C)$-eigenvectors in $\WW$ to the similar problem for the curves $C_N$ over $O/\fm^N$.
 The latter problem is much closer to the classical Langlands program for curves over finite fields (see \cite{BKP} for some partial results).